-If you are given a placement which you feel is unsuitable, you should first try to swap with another student through the Swap process.
-If you have been unsuccessful with this and you are eligible to submit a 'review of placement allocation request', you have 10 days from when the 'Application for Review of an Allocated Clinical Placements (Extenuating Circumstances)' form becomes available on the NUR:PPHub to submit your request.
+If you are given a placement which you feel is unsuitable, you should first try to swap with another student through the swap process.
+If you have been unsuccessful with this and you are eligible to submit a 'review of placement allocation request', you have 10 business days from when the 'Application for Review of an Allocated Clinical Placements (Extenuating Circumstances)' form becomes available on the NUR: PPHub OR 10 business days from your placement being released on InPlace to submit your request.

 To be eligible to submit an application for review your reasons must meet the requirements of the Compassionate and Compelling Circumstances Procedure.
-You must provide evidence against this policy to support your application.
-The evidence could be a letter from a doctor, an employer or a statutory declaration signed before a Justice of the Peace to support your application or another official document relevant to your request.
+You must provide evidence against this policy to support your application - for example a letter from a doctor, an employer or a statutory declaration signed before a Justice of the Peace to support your application or another official document relevant to your request.
 This must be lodged via InPlace.
 The PEPT will not reallocate or change clinical placements without a request from you which includes evidence to support your request.

-The review of allocation process is only available for Semester 1 and 2 placements and does not guarantee that your placement can or will be changed.
+The review of allocation process is only available for Semester 1 and 2 placements.
+It does not guarantee your placement can or will be changed.
 You may need to attend your original placement.